gilbertocsfilho/Bing-Image-Downloader/README.md

 # Bing Image Downloader

-Simple software that downloads the daily Bing image using RSS written in C #.
+Simple software that downloads the daily Bing image using RSS written in C# (Windows Forms).